 Access of NGOs to Reception and Identification Centres, camps on the mainland and pre-removal detention facilities is subject to prior permission by the competent authorities.
-UNHCR is present in Athens, Lesvos, Chios, Samos, Kos, Leros, Kalymnos, Rhodes, Thessaloniki, Ioannina, Larissa and Kavala, covering through physical presence, field missions and ad hoc visits all sites in their area of responsibility.
+UNHCR is present in Athens, Lesvos, Chios, Samos, Kos, Leros, Rhodes, Thessaloniki, Ioannina, and Evros, covering through physical presence, field missions and ad hoc visits all sites in their area of responsibility.
 UNHCR’s teams present in the Aegean islands and the land border in Evros continue to assist new arrivals by helping them gain access to necessary services, and by providing them with information on procedures, rights and obligations.
 They also ensure that people with specific needs, who require special assistance, are being identified as such by the authorities.

 UNHCR, About UNHCR in Greece, available at: https://bit.ly/3d7ugG1